Presidency of Woodrow Wilson: Incapacity, 1919–1921

 On October 2, 1919, Wilson suffered a serious stroke, leaving him paralyzed on his left side, and with only partial vision in the right eye.
-He was confined to bed for weeks and sequestered from everyone except his wife and his physician, Dr. Cary Grayson.
+He was confined to bed for weeks and sequestered from everyone except his wife and his physician, Cary Grayson.
 Doctor Bert E. Park, a neurosurgeon who examined Wilson's medical records after his death, writes that Wilson's illness affected his personality in various ways, making him prone to "disorders of emotion, impaired impulse control, and defective judgment."
 In the months after the stroke, Wilson was insulated by his wife, who selected matters for his attention and delegated others to his cabinet.
-For the remainder of the Wilson presidency, Edith Wilson managed the office of the president, a role she later described as a "stewardship," as she determined which communications and matters of state were important enough to bring to the attention of the bedridden president.
+For the remainder of the Wilson presidency, Edith Wilson managed the office of the president, a role she later described as a "stewardship", as she determined which communications and matters of state were important enough to bring to the attention of the bedridden president.
 Wilson temporarily resumed a perfunctory attendance at cabinet meetings.
 His wife and his aide, Joe Tumulty, helped a journalist, Louis Seibold, present a false account of an interview with the supposedly alert president.
 Despite his condition, Wilson rarely considered resigning, and he continued to advocate ratification of the Treaty of Versailles and even planned to run again.

 By February 1920, the president's true condition was publicly known.
 Many expressed qualms about Wilson's fitness for the presidency at a time when the League fight was reaching a climax, and domestic issues such as strikes, unemployment, inflation and the threat of Communism were ablaze.
 No one close to Wilson was willing to take responsibility to certifyas required by the Constitutionhis "inability to discharge the powers and duties of said office".
 Though some members of Congress encouraged Vice President Marshall to assert his claim to the presidency, Marshall never attempted to replace Wilson.
 Wilson's lengthy period of incapacity while serving as president was unprecedented.
 Of the previous presidents, only James Garfield had been in a similar predicament, but there were no such secrets about the situation.
 In addition, Garfield retained greater control of his mental faculties and did not face pressing issues.